A scrappy keeper

 Sunil Gavaskar's right-hand man was born.
 For most of his 40 Tests between 1974 and 1985, Anshuman Gaekwad was the little master's opening partner.
 A dasher in his youth, the tall, bespectacled Gaekwad did a Boycott at Test level, cutting out the strokes and reinventing himself as a grinder.
 He blocked his way to what at the time was the slowest double-century in first-class cricket, against Pakistan in Jullundur in 1983-84, made in 671 minutes off 436 balls, but his bravest knock came on a terror track in Jamaica in 1975-76 - the match in which India's captain Bishan Bedi refused to bat as a protest against the intimidatory West Indian bowling - where he withstood a barrage of short stuff from Michael Holding to make 81 before he was struck on the head and ended up in hospital.
 His father Datta Gaekwad captained India on their tour of England in 1959.

-The Zimbabwean David Gower is born.
-The quintessence of the frustrating, languid left-hander, Alistair Campbell never did justice to his natural ability at Test level, but when on song he was nonetheless a wonderfully natural timer of the ball.
-He captained Zimbabwe between 1996 and 1999, but like so many others found it impossible to maintain his productivity with the bat, and after giving up the captaincy his form slowly returned.
-After a number of near-misses he finally made his first Test hundred in his 47th match, against India in Nagpur in 2000-01, and added another against West Indies in Bulawayo the following summer.
+A long-awaited County Championship title for Middlesex, their first since 1993.
+The climax was enthralling, with three teams in the race for the title going into the final half-hour.
+At Alistair Campbell never did justice to his natural ability at Test level, but when on song he was nonetheless a wonderfully natural timer of the ball.
+He captained Zimbabwe between 1996 and 1999, but like so many others found it impossible to maintain his productivity with the bat while leading, and after giving up the captaincy his form slowly returned.
+After a number of near-misses he finally made his first Test hundred against India in Nagpur in 2000-01, and added another against West Indies the following summer.
 He read the runes in Zimbabwe cricket and retired after the World Cup in 2003.
 Amid the revamping of Zimbabwe's domestic structure in 2009-10, which involved the return of a handful of former cricketers to administrative roles, Campbell was appointed chairman of selectors by the national board.

 A mammoth 188 not out from Guy Whittall could not stop Zimbabwe going down to an eight-wicket defeat in the second Test against New Zealand in Harare.
 Whittall batted for 506 minutes and faced 429 balls, but a lower-order collapse left New Zealand chasing 72 in 18 overs, and they swept home to clinch a 2-0 series victory.
 In his 29th Test as captain, it was Stephen Fleming's 12th win, surpassing Geoff Howarth's New Zealand record of 11.